suriya-lv01/ansible-training/Readme.md

         - Multiple condition in when statement
     - Error Handling
         - Purposefully ignore the errors
-        - Failed the task based on condtion
+        - Purposefully fail the task based on condtion

 ## Run playbook